ibm-cloud-docs/containers/cs_images.md

 ## Understanding how to authorize your cluster to pull images from a registry
 {: #cluster_registry_auth}

 To pull images from a registry, your {{site.data.keyword.containerlong_notm}} cluster uses a special type of Kubernetes secret, an `imagePullSecret`.
 This image pull secret stores the credentials to access a container registry.
 The container registry can be your namespace in {{site.data.keyword.registrylong_notm}}, a namespace in {{site.data.keyword.registrylong_notm}} that belongs to a different {{site.data.keyword.cloud_notm}} account, or any other private registry such as Docker.
 Your cluster is set up to pull images from your namespace in {{site.data.keyword.registrylong_notm}} and deploy containers from these images to the `default` Kubernetes namespace in your cluster.
-If you need to pull images in other cluster Kubernetes namespaces or other registries, you must set up the image pull secret.
+If you need to pull images in other cluster Kubernetes namespace or other registries, you must set up the image pull secret.
 {:shortdesc}

 **How is my cluster set up to pull images from the `default` Kubernetes namespace?**<br>
 When you create a cluster, the cluster has an {{site.data.keyword.cloud_notm}} IAM service ID that is given an IAM **Reader** service access role policy to {{site.data.keyword.registrylong_notm}}.
 The service ID credentials are impersonated in a non-expiring API key that is stored in image pull secrets in your cluster.
-The image pull secrets are added to the `default` Kubernetes namespace and the list of secrets in the `default` service account for this namespace.
+The image pull secrets are added to the `default` Kubernetes namespace and the list of secrets in the `default` service account for this Kubernetes namespace.
 By using image pull secrets, your deployments can pull (read-only access) images in your [global and regional registry](/docs/services/Registry?topic=registry-registry_overview#registry_regions) to build containers in the `default` Kubernetes namespace.
 The global registry securely stores public, IBM-provided images that you can refer to across your deployments instead of having different references for images that are stored in each regional registry.
 The regional registry securely stores your own private Docker images.

 **Can I restrict pull access to a certain regional registry?**<br>
 Yes, you can [edit the existing IAM policy of the service ID](/docs/iam?topic=iam-serviceidpolicy#access_edit) that restricts the **Reader** service access role to that regional registry or a registry resource such as a namespace.
 Before you can customize registry IAM policies, you must [enable {{site.data.keyword.cloud_notm}} IAM policies for {{site.data.keyword.registrylong_notm}}](/docs/services/Registry?topic=registry-user#existing_users).

   Want to make your registry credentials even more secured?
-Ask your cluster admin to [enable {{site.data.keyword.keymanagementservicefull}}](/docs/containers?topic=containers-encryption#keyprotect) in your cluster to encrypt Kubernetes secrets in your cluster, such as the `imagePullSecret` that stores your registry credentials.
+Ask your cluster admin to [enable a key management service provider](/docs/containers?topic=containers-encryption#keyprotect) in your cluster to encrypt Kubernetes secrets in your cluster, such as the `imagePullSecret` that stores your registry credentials.
   {: tip}

-**Can I pull images in Kubernetes namespaces other than `default`?**<br>
+**Can I pull images in Kubernetes namespace other than `default`?**<br>
 Not by default.
 By using the default cluster setup, you can deploy containers from any image that is stored in your {{site.data.keyword.registrylong_notm}} namespace into the `default` Kubernetes namespace of your cluster.
 To use these images in other Kubernetes namespaces or other {{site.data.keyword.cloud_notm}} accounts, [you have the option to copy or create your own image pull secret](#other).

 **Can I pull images from a different {{site.data.keyword.cloud_notm}} account?**<br>